Our law firm serves clients in Grand Rapids, Kalamazoo and throughout southwest Michigan.

 Even with this information on what happens when you get a DUI for the first time in Michigan, facing charges can be overwhelming.
 You likely have questions about the legal process, potential penalties, and how to protect your driving privileges.
 Don’t try to deal with this challenging situation alone.

 Contact D.G.
-Moore Law Firm today for a free consultation.
+Moore Law Firm today for a free no-obligation consultation.
 Our experienced Michigan DUI attorneys can provide clear answers, explore your legal options, and fight for the best possible outcome in your case.

-Please visit us online to schedule your appointment or call (269) 257-2127 to connect directly with our team.
+Call (269) 808-8007 to connect directly with our team.

 Related Content: What is the Difference Between 1st, 2nd, and 3rd Degree DUI in Michigan?